Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 23 print(patch.patch_id, disposition(patch))1rate-fix-v1 blocked

 Summarize files to save tokens.
 Create "skeleton" files that contain only class and function signatures, removing implementations.
-This gives the model a global view without the token weight.
+The model sees the global shape without the token weight.

 Token budget: Set a hard limit per task based on product cost and latency requirements.